agentuity/go-common/README.md

 # Overview

-This repository contains the public shared utility code for Agenuity as a Golang module.
+This repository contains the public shared utility code for Agentuity as a Golang module.

 ## Requirements

-You will need [Golang](https://go.dev/dl/) version 1.23 or later to use this package.
+You will need [Golang](https://go.dev/dl/) version 1.24 or later to use this package.

 ## Usage